cliffano/couchpenter/README.md

 * a file path string containing a JSON document, file name must end with .json
 * a module path string

-Paths are relative to current directory if it's used from command-line, or relative to setUp() dir if it's used programmatically.
+Paths are relative to current directory if it's used from command-line, or relative to setUp's dir (process.cwd() in the usage example further above) if it's used programmatically.

 Colophon
 --------